googs0/sound-barometer/README.md

-# A tiny real-time loudness “barometer.”
+# A tiny real-time loudness “barometer”
 Captures mic input, computes A-weighted LAeq in short windows, and paints the window blue to red from quiet to loud.
 A white dot flashes on new peaks.

 ## Features